hook-lang/hook/README.md

 * Familiar C-like syntax
 * Support for value-captured closures

->**Important Note**: Hook is currently in the early stages of development and should not be used in production environments at this time.
+> **Note**: Hook is currently in the early stages of development and should not be used in production environments at this time.

 ## Installing